 Adult Safeguarding

-As a member of the Ormskirk Shotokan Karate Club, you will know that we are a traditional karate club and have high expectations of skill, spirit, and commitment.
-Our safeguarding policy exists to enable raising issues where members of the club have not met those standards and are involved in inappropriate behaviour towards others.
+As a member of the Ormskirk Shotokan Karate Club, you will know that we are a traditional karate club with high expectations of skill, spirit, and commitment.
+Our safeguarding policy enables us to raise issues where club members have not met those standards and are involved in inappropriate behaviour towards others.

-We, as a club, are committed to creating and maintaining a safe and positive environment and accepts our responsibility to safeguard the welfare of all adults involved in Shotokan Karate in accordance with the Care Act 2014.
+We, as a club, are committed to creating and maintaining a safe and positive environment and accept our responsibility to safeguard the welfare of all adults involved in Shotokan Karate per the Care Act 2014.

 Ormskirk Shotokan Karate Club Safeguarding Adults Policy and Procedures apply to all individuals involved in Ormskirk Shotokan Karate Club.